lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

-## A Truly Reusable Date Component
+## Truly Modular Components with v-model

 In this section we will author a reusable date component.
 Usage will be like this: